jcan37/jeffcannon/content/blog/a-haiku-for-overwhelm.md

 Trying to keep up.

-—This was cheap but I want to go to bed and feel too overwhelmed to produce something of more substance.
+—This was cheap, but I want to go to bed and feel too overwhelmed to produce something of more substance.